ericevenchick/core-builder/README.md

 core-builder is invoked using make.
 The available commands are:

-* make packages - install specified packages to the root filesystem
-* make core - set up an ARM Ubuntu Core root filesystem
+  * make core - make a core filesystem (run this first)"
-* make mount - mount the root filesystem to a directory
+  * make packages - install all packages to the rootfs"
-* make unmount - unmount the root filesystem
+  * make chroot - chroot into rootfs"
-* make clean - delete **all** work in progress
+  * make clean - delete ALL work"

 The typical use case is to run `make core` to download and configure a rootfs, then use `make packages` to install specified packages.
-You can also run `chroot rootfs` as root to chroot into the root filesystem.
+You can use `make chroot` to enter the environment.

 Currently, all commands must be run as root!
 This is required to mount the filesystem and set up the chroot environment.